 How to make Refried Beans:

 - Thoroughly rinse the beans.
 Place in crockpot and add all other ingredients.

 - My first time to make the beans, I put the onion in whole (I just cut it in half).
 The second time, I threw in chopped onions and the onions stays in with the beans.
 I prefer this way, but if you are not an onion fan, you might just want to toss them in whole so you can strain it easier.

-- Cook on HIGH for 6- 8 hours or LOW for 8-10 hours.
+- Cook on HIGH for 8 hours or LOW for 8-10 hours stirring occasionally.
 They will start to get really soft.

 - Once they are cooked, use a slotted spoon to scoop out some of the mixture into another bowl.
-Begin mashing with a potato masher (you could use a food processor here but it is easy to do it by hand).
+Begin to mash the beans with a potato masher (you could use an immersion blender but it is easy to do it by hand).

 - Add liquids from the crockpot as needed to get the consistency you prefer.

 - You get to decide how “mushy” you want them.
 Continue to do this until all beans have been mashed.

 - Then place the beans into containers for the freezer until ready to eat.
 1 pound of dried beans will make about 4 “cans” of beans.

 - When you are ready to eat, just thaw in your fridge and cook on low in a sauce pan, until heated through.

 Alternatively, you can make these over medium heat in a large skillet or large pot.
 However, we prefer refried beans in the slow cooker with this tasty refried beans recipe.